While smoking isn’t as common as it used to be, the regulations for bringing cigarettes on a plane are still quite relaxed.

 Mexico allows passengers to bring up 200 cigarettes or 50 cigars or 200 grams of pipe tobacco.

-If you are flying to the UK, you can bring up to 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250g of tobacco, or a combination that makes up these amounts.
+According to gov.uk, if you are flying to the UK, you can bring up to 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250g of tobacco, or a combination that makes up these amounts.

 How Many Cartons of Cigarettes Can You Bring on a Plane?